back.gif (1674 bytes)

 Small question:

 I know the "official" sign for turkey using the Q shaped hand.
 One professor of mine used an alternative that all other deaf professors say is more of a labeling sign.
 Make a 5 shape with your left.
 Make an A with your right take the pinky side of your A hand and press it to the palm of your left 5 shape.
 It looks like a turkey.
-I prefer this sign, but the others (or as you said in your sight, "Purists") don't like it.
+I prefer this sign, but the others (or as you said in your site, "Purists") don't like it.
 I think it's cute!
 What's your take on it?

 Thanks much!